Prenatal Care

 • Please bring your health insurance card.
 If you do not have health insurance, Obria staff can assist you with presumptive eligibility.

-• You are welcome to bring support in the form of a partner, family member or friend.
+• Feel free to bring support in the form of a partner, family member or friend.

 • Bring any questions you may have – we are here for you!